 Safety Is Top Priority

 Firstly, although we appreciate that you will have done your research about the industry, you can never be too careful when it comes to finding modelling work as a young person.
 Having a parent or guardian with you is not about causing you social embarrassment, it’s about making sure you’re 100% safe.

 You might be asking yourself this; ‘So when I’m 16, I’m not able to make decisions about being safe, but when I’m 18 I’m suddenly able to look after myself?’

-If you’re totally confident about modelling and you think that having your Mum or Dad lurking around will be off-putting, don’t worry, most studios will have a separate room where your parents can sit back out of the way and enjoy a coffee.
-We must stress though that you shouldn’t be embarrassed turning up with them, agencies and agents will be expecting to see them with you.
+If you’re totally confident about modelling and you think that having family members lurking around will be off-putting, don’t worry, most studios will have a separate room where your parents can sit back out of the way and enjoy a coffee.
+We must stress though that you shouldn’t be embarrassed turning up with your mum or dad, agencies and agents will be expecting to see them with you.
 You will honestly look sillier turning up without them and then not being allowed to do the shoot.